SandwichGouda/Data/Data.md

   * `docker pull <ubuntu/...>` pulls (downloads) images from DockerHub
   * `docker images` lists docker images that were pulled from the DockerHub.
   * `docker rmi image_name` removes an image
-  * `docker run -it ubuntu` run a container interactively
+  * `docker run -it ubuntu` runs a container interactively
   * `docker start container_id` starts a container
   * `docker stop container_id` stops a container
   * `docker rm container_id` removes a container